dokku-alt/dokku-alt/README.md

 Dokku-alt allows you to bind host-based volumes in very simple manner.
 To use this feature you have to be logged as `root` and than simply type:

     dokku volume:create host-based-volume /path/to/host/volume:/path/to/volume/in/container

+## HTTP-Basic Auth support (BETA)

+Dokku-alt allows you to secure any application with HTTP-Basic Auth.
+There are a few commands that makes it happen:

+    htpasswd:add <app> <user>                       Add http-basic auth user htpasswd:disable <app>                          Remove http-basic Auth
+    htpasswd:remove <app> <user>                    Remove user

+If you want to enable and add a new user simply type command below and when prompted type your password twice:

+    dokku htpasswd:add myapp myuser

+You can also pipe password:

+    echo mypass | dokku htpasswd:add myapp myuser

+To revoke user's permission:

+    dokku htpasswd:remove myapp

+To remove HTTP-Basic Auth completely:

+    dokku htpasswd:disable myapp

 ## TLS support